alanwhite/picotrader/README.md

 - Install a firewall and allow only ssh inbound connections to the host
 - Set the hostname
 - Add an /etc/hosts file with all hosts names
+- Installs, configures and starts Docker container runtime

-Provies the ability to reinstall the default minimal.img to the eMMC card on a host, useful for when you've mangled the config and want to start again
+Provides the ability to reinstall the default minimal.img to the eMMC card on a host, useful for when you've mangled the config and want to start again
 - run the rebuild.yaml playbook
 - run the baseline config again